10 Best WordPress Backup Plugins in 2023

 When choosing the best WordPress backup plugin to protect your site, there are a lot of details to consider.
 You want it to be easy to set up, easy to use and work perfectly every time because backups are essential.

 On top of that, most WordPress backup plugins save backups to your site’s server, taking up space and resources, and affecting the website’s performance.
-Maybe you already know that backups should be stored elsewhere—which is excellent—but your site is over 100 GB, and the cloud storage costs are prohibitively expensive.
+Maybe your site is over 100 GB, and the storage costs are prohibitively expensive.

 Choosing the best WordPress backup plugins means that there is no need to compromise.
 The best WordPress backup solution will backup sites of all sizes, restore perfectly every time, and be incredibly easy to use.

-TL;DR: Back up your site quickly and easily with the BlogVault which is a reliable backup plugin.
-BlogVault backs up your entire site: all files, folders and the database.
-The backups are stored securely on BlogVault servers.
-Even if your server crashes, your site gets hacked, or an update breaks the site, with a BlogVault backup you can restore your site in minutes.
-BlogVault’s bulletproof backups are the best insurance policy your site can have.
+TL;DR: Back up your site quickly and easily with BlogVault, the best WordPress backup plugin.
+Even if your server crashes, your site gets hacked, or an update breaks the site, a BlogVault backup will restore your site in minutes.
+It is simply the best insurance your site can have.

 WordPress backup plugins are not all built the same.
 Most of them use site server space to store backups, using up valuable resources.
 Others struggle to backup large sites, and often fail at restores.